-If a client is becoming emotional about anything while you are trying to assess their needs and move them forward, just push pause and give them space.
+If a client is becoming emotional about anything while you are trying to assess their needs and move them forward, just pause and give them space.
 Give them time to express themselves, and just listen.

 At some point, the fact that you just listened for a time, while they vented, can be enough to get them back around to the issue at hand.

-When a client shows a willingness to start discussing business, you have then the green light to proceed.
+When a client shows a willingness to start discussing business, you have the green light to proceed.